daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 If you and I want to stir up a resentment tomorrow that may rankle across the decades and endure until death, just let us indulge in a little stinging criticism-no matter how certain we are that it is justified.

-When dealing with people, let us remember we are not dealing with creatures of logic.
-We are dealing with creatures of emotion, creatures bristling with prejudices and motivated by pride and vanity.
+*When dealing with people, let us remember we are not dealing with creatures of logic.* We are dealing with creatures of emotion, creatures bristling with prejudices and motivated by pride and vanity.

 #### FATHER FORGETS W. Livingston Larned

-> Well, son, it was shortly afterwards that my paper slipped from my hands and a terrible sickening fear came over me.
-What has habit been doing to me?
+> What has habit been doing to me?
 The habit of finding fault, of reprimanding - this was my reward to you for being a boy.
 It was not that I did not love you; it was that I expected too much of youth.
 I was measuring you by the yardstick of my own years.

-> And there was so much that was good and fine and true in your character.
-The little heart of you was as big as the dawn itself over the wide hills.
-This was shown by your spontaneous impulse to rush in and kiss me good night.
-Nothing else matters tonight, son.
-I have come to your bed-side in the darkness, and I have knelt there, ashamed!

 > It is a feeble atonement; I know you would not understand these things if I told them to you during your waking hours.
 But tomorrow I will be a real daddy!
 I will chum with you, and suffer when you suffer, and laugh when you laugh.
 I will bite my tongue when impatient words come.
 I will keep saying as if it were a ritual: "He is nothing but a boy - a little boy!"